ornithos/pytorch-mtds-mocap/README.md

 ```

 ### Quick demo and visualization

+The code in this fork should work exactly as in the original repo:

 For a quick demo, you can train for a few iterations and visualize the outputs
 of your model.